jguida941/pysort-visualizer/README.md

 - **Robust crash handling**: A hardened `sys.excepthook` writes to a rotating log under the user’s log directory (via `platformdirs`) and displays a critical dialog only when a `QApplication` exists.
 - **Persistence**: User FPS, last input array, window geometry, and UI theme preferences round-trip automatically through `QSettings` (`org.pysort/sorting-visualizer`).
 - **Production toolchain**: `ruff`, `black`, `mypy --strict`, and `pytest` all pass; algorithms are validated with property-based tests, determinism checks, and replay harnesses.
+- **Export & benchmark**: One-click export to CSV/JSON/PNG/GIF plus a built-in benchmark runner that sweeps every algorithm for the active preset/seed and writes a CSV report.

 ---